 Dogscaping is a term being used more often every day and there's good reason for it.
 The idea of creating a harmonious blend of dog friendly landscaping and your favourite plants is possible, and it will even stay looking great year after year!
 The days of crushed flower beds, holes or burn marks in your lawn and dirt all over the place can be avoided with a bit of preplanning and smart landscape design strategies.

 Whether your dog is a digger, chewer, shredder, climber or jumper you likely have a good idea of it's habits including where it likes to patrol, lounge and play.
-Planning the best dog friendly landscaping will come down to understanding your dogs specific needs.
+Planning the best dog friendly landscaping will come down to understanding your dogs specific needs including methods of preventing artificial grass from getting too hot.
 It can be extremely informative to observer how your dog interacts with the yard while looking for clues on how to put your dogscaping ideas into place.

 Dogscaping is a form of landscaping that incorporates the needs, habits and enjoyment of your dog.
 The ultimate goal is to create a dog friendly landscape that is both aesthetically pleasing yet practical for your furry loved one.